rdimaio/13CAD/README.md

 - VTK 8.2.0

 # Installation

-**Note: the preloaded .mod and .stl test files are not available
+**Note: the preloaded .mod and .stl test files are not available in the Windows installer.**

 ## From source
 ```bash
 # Clone the repository